ExpressionEngine/ExpressionEngine-User-Guide/source/security/arbitrary_code_execution.rst

 directories outside of ``images/``, it's highly recommended that you copy this ``.htaccess`` into that directory.

-.. note:: This .htaccess file prevents **all** php files from being executed in the directory which it's located.
+.. note:: This .htaccess file prevents **all** files from being executed in the directory which it's located.
 You should aim to cover as many files and directories as possible with this ``.htaccess`` file for maximum security, but make sure you aren't preventing ExpressionEngine's ``index.php`` and ``admin.php`` files from running.